 Besides, a higher credit score typically means an easier approval process for apartment and home rentals.
 If your score is high enough, you could also get better insurance premiums and pay smaller deposits.
 The benefits of having a high credit score can stack up over time.

-People who have a lower credit score can still apply for loans, get utilities and apply for credit cards.
+People with a lower credit score can still apply for loans, get utilities and apply for credit cards.
 However, they’ll usually face higher fees than those with better credit since lenders and insurance companies see them as a higher risk.

 Keep in mind that your credit score will change throughout your life.
-For instance, if you apply for a new account through Capital One, this will result in a hard inquiry with all three of the major credit bureaus, which can affect your score.
+For instance, applying for a new account through Capital One will result in a hard inquiry with all three of the major credit bureaus, which can affect your score.
 Most other lenders only run a hard inquiry through one of the three major bureaus, which impacts your score a bit less.

 How Often Should I Check My Credit Report?

-The Consumer Financial Protection Bureau (CFPB) recommends checking your credit report once a year.
+The Consumer Financial Protection Bureau (CFPB) recommends checking your credit report annually.
 If you’ve been a victim of identity theft or noticed an error on your report, consider checking it more frequently.
 You might also want to check your score before applying for a loan or new job.

 Will Checking My Credit Information Hurt My Credit Score?

 Only hard inquiries impact your credit score.
 Every 12 months, you can get a free credit report from any of the credit bureaus without hurting your score.
 If you check it another way, make sure it won’t result in a hard inquiry.
 For more information, check out the CFPB’s page.